 - Or place stop on the opposite side of VWAP with buffer

-Step 5: Set profit targets
+Step 5: Set exit areas

 - Target 1: 1.5x your risk